bicarbon8/todoTxtWebUi/README.md

 ## FEATURES:

-- Can easily be added to any existing webpage by simply adding a `<div id="todotxt"></div>` element and the external dependencies
-- Allows users to drag-and-drop in their todo.txt file (or select through a file dialog) for instant syncronization with existing task list
 - Allows exporting of displayed tasks back out of the browser to the user's local filesystem thereby supporting saving of updates to the task list
 - Stores the task list in the browser's localStorage cache so that changes are not lost between browser page reloads / refreshes.
 - Allows editing of current task list